Teach your AI

 Getting dark mode right?

-System colors, material backgrounds, elevation, and vibrancy — the full set of rules for a dark mode that feels native.
+System colors, materials, elevation, and vibrancy — every rule for a dark mode that feels native, not bolted on.

 Foundations